Meera Keskar ParadigmLast changed 11/10 6:27P EST

-NPDA style Parli debater at Prospect (2013-17); Assistant Coach at New Roads School.
+Parli debater at Prospect (2013-17); Coach at New Roads School.
 Flow and Lay Parli (circuit).
 BP and Policy at USC (current).

-I will call clear if I have to, but speed isn’t a problem.
+I will call clear if I have to, but speed generally isn’t a problem.
+That being said, if your opponents are not able to compete with your speed, I expect that you will adjust accordingly.
 Keep tag-lines slow just for the sake of me keeping a clean flow.
 The more signposting you do, the faster I can flow.

-I’m down for them as long as they have a link.
+I’m down for them as long as they have a link and they aren't being read purely to deny your opponents equitable access to the debate space.
 Parli generally has larger K frameworks than policy, so I’m down with that default.
+Please avoid making generalizations about society.
+In the same vein, I'm inclined to vote against root cause claims without warrants.
+I think the aff has the ability to leverage the 1AC/plan as offense v. the alt.
+I find that the debates that are most engaging/convincing are ones where kritikal teams engage with case.
 K affs are all good in policy, but are sketch in parli unless they have a policy alt.
-Never have read performance Ks, but am down to listen to them.
+If you feel so inclined to read a kritikal affirmative, I expect that you will disclose within 10 minutes of prep.
+I never read performance Ks, but am down to listen to them.
 I’ll flow as well as I can, but be ready to explain how you give the neg ground.
-Additionally, if you force me to listen to the bastardized debate version of a philosopher, I will auto-drop you out of respect for the great mind who you chose to dishonor.
 Very low threshold on offense against truth testing framework.
+The authors/lit-bases that I am reasonably well-read on include cap, whiteness, neolib, and tuck&yang.

-Make sure to explain how the CP functions.
-Good case debate is better than bad K or theory debate, so don’t be cheaty just because you have a backfile.
-If you choose to read a perm, I need you to read a perm text and an explanation for how the permutation has solvency/functions.
+Make sure to explain how the CP functions in the 1NC.
+I am not a stickler on CPs being ME so have fun with that.
+Good case debate is better than bad K or theory debate, so don’t be cheaty just because you have a back file.
+If you choose to read a perm (in most cases, you should), I'd prefer you read a perm text and an explanation for how the permutation has solvency/functions.
 "Perm, do both" is not a perm text.

 Default to competing interps and no RVIs, and default to theory comes first.
 I don’t need articulated abuse to vote on theory, but if it is there, point it out and your speaks will go up.
 If you are going for theory, you better actually go for it.
 I probably won’t vote on it if it is 30 seconds in the 2NR/AR.
-High threshold for PICs bad.
-Low threshold for condo.
+That being said, I really don't expect you to go for every theory arg you read.
+High threshold for PICs bad and Condo bad.

 Generally default to probability over magnitude unless you give me a reason otherwise.
 Weighing is your job, not mine.
 This is huge.
 I need clear impact scenarios to vote for an argument.